Beetle in a dream walking calmly into a circle of warm golden light from darkness

 You turn on the light — and they scatter.
 Many.
 Fast.
 In this image there is something deeply unpleasant: the knowledge that “it was all here the whole time.”

-Your Shadow speaks through this image, through the archetype of the hidden that has surfaced — the part that lives in the dark and doesn’t like being noticed.
+Your Shadow speaks through this image: the part that lives in the dark and doesn’t like being noticed.
 Cockroaches in the light point to what lived for a long time in the dark — unnoticed, hidden — and has suddenly become visible.
 This may be your own behavioral patterns you were ashamed of.
 Or a situation you had been concealing.
 Or a truth you knew but didn’t want to acknowledge.

 Ask yourself: “Is there something in my life, or in myself, that I am keeping in the dark — not wanting to see, not wanting to show?
 What would happen if I ‘turned on the light’ and looked at it honestly?”